Kleshni/Cover/Library/Documentation.md

 ### `size_t coefficients_count`, `size_t usable_coefficients_count` and `size_t one_coefficients_count`

-Counts of the coefficients, the non-zero coefficients and the coefficients with the absolute value of 1.
+Counts of the coefficients, the non-zero AC coefficients and the coefficients with the absolute value of 1.

 ### `size_t guaranteed_capacity[LIBEPH5_MAXIMUM_K]` and `size_t maximum_capacity[LIBEPH5_MAXIMUM_K]`